pkempler

 Specifically, my group researches electrochemical interfaces used for long-duration energy storage, devices for zero-emissions iron making, and advanced cell designs for green hydrogen production.

-As Associate Director for the Oregon Center for Electrochemistry I lead industry partnerships and sponsored projects for the Master’s Internship in Electrochemical Technology.
-With the Liquid Sunlight Alliance, I study the durability of catalysts that convert sunlight, water, and CO2 into fuels and commodity chemicals.
+As the Director of the Electrochemistry Masters Internship Program I lead industry partnerships and sponsored projects for the Master’s students pursuing careers as electrochemists and electrochemical engineers.
+I also lead a collaborative project sponsored by the Industrial Efficiency and Decarbonization Process developing electrolyzers for the production of iron and commodity chemicals.
 With the Center for Interfacial Ionics, I study the fundamental kinetics and transport of ion-transfer reactions required for energy storage.

 Selected Publications